 Canva or PowerPoint?
 Both are two excellent presentation programs.
-Choosing which one to use can be tricky because of the extended features and options.
+Choosing one can be tricky because of the extended features and options.

-It uses a drag and drop system to create beautiful designs in minutes.
+It uses a drag-and-drop system to create beautiful designs in minutes.
 You can upload your images and integrate them into your designs to create custom artwork and presentations.

+You can share designs online and invite others to collaborate.
 The free version of Canva comes with a limited number of stock templates and photos.

-It is mainly used to display information with many advanced graphics such as moving charts, graphs, and videos.
+It is mainly used to display information with many advanced graphics, such as moving charts, graphs, and videos.